formkit/docs-content/essentials/styling.md

 ## Tailwind CSS Example

-Due to the `rootClasses` function's ability to modify every form within your project when used at the global config level it becomes easy to intelligently apply default class lists to your inputs.
+Due to the `rootClasses` function's ability to modify every form within your project when used at the global config level, it becomes easy to intelligently apply default class lists to your inputs.

 ### Configuring Tailwind with `rootClasses` in the global config